 If you are a homeowner, it’s not uncommon to have contractors show up on your doorstep uninvited.
-They say they happened to be doing some work in the neighborhood and noticed that your house needs some repairs too.
-They’ll offer to fix your roof, repave your driveway or perform other repairs or renovations, for what sounds like a great price.
+They say they happened to be doing some work in the neighborhood and noticed that your house needs some repairs, too.
+They offer to fix your roof, repave your driveway, or perform other repairs or renovations, for what sounds like a great price.

 When that happens, be wary: The smiling fix-it man or woman at your door might turn out to be an unscrupulous contractor or an outright con artist, out to fleece you with a home improvement scam.